 I like to think that after having had risk-reducing surgeries, that I am more carefree and think less about cancer, but in reality, I believe more about it than ever.
 As we know, risk-reducing is not risk eliminating.
 Knowing that I have a mutation has made me pay closer attention to my body.

-If you could share any tips of advice with women who have just learned they have the BRCA gene mutation what would it be?
+If you could share any tips or advice with women who have just learned they have the BRCA gene mutation, what would it be?

 Take some time to let the news sink in, get the support that you need, even if it is online through BRCA message boards and not family or friends, and educate yourself.
 Do not overthink things, go with your gut, and make sure that you assert yourself when you have made a decision, after all.
 It is your body, and nobody else knows what you feel like!